I want to...

 Remediation program

-Keep reading for more information about the program, which will take place over four stages.
+Keep reading for more information about the program.

 About the program